1winner137/yt-dlite/README.md

 ## Features

-- **Dual Interface**: Use the intuitive GUI or efficient command-line interface
+- **Dual Interface**: Use the intuitive GUI or efficient command-line interface.
+- **Multiple User Modes**: Choose from Novice, Professional, or Expert modes tailored to your experience level.
+- **Dark and Light**: Switch between dark and light themes for a better user experience.
+- **Versatile Search**: Search using keywords or direct URLs for fast and flexible access to content.
+- **Multi-Download Support**: Download multiple files simultaneously with intelligent queue management.
+- **High-Resolution Support**: Handle 4K, 1080p, 720p, 480p, 360p, 240p, and other resolutions with quality preservation.
-- **Format Options**: Download videos in mp4, webm, and other formats
+- **Format Options**: Download videos in mp4, mkv, webm, avi, and more.
-- **Audio Extraction**: Extract audio in mp3, m4a, and more
+- **Audio Extraction**: Extract audio in mp3, m4a, wav, and other formats.
-- **Resume Support**: Continue interrupted downloads, especiall terminal mode
+- **Video and Audio Conversion**: Convert media to a wide variety of formats using FFmpeg (mp4, mkv, avi, gif, etc.).
+- **PlayList Download**: Download entire playlists or select specific items with ease.
-- **Format Listing**: View all available quality options before downloading
+- **Format Listing**: View and select from all available quality and format options before downloading.
-- **Custom Output**: Specify where to save your downloads
-- **Safe Filenames**: Automatic sanitization of filenames
+- **Safe Filenames**: Automatic sanitization to prevent issues with special characters.
-- **Dark and Light**: Themes for better user experience
-- **PlayList Download** : Custom number suggest or Entire playlist download with easier
+- **Resume Support**: Continue interrupted downloads even after closing the app or system restart.
+- **Download Control**: Pause, resume, cancel, and restart downloads anytime with session memory.
+- **Subtitle Integration**: Download and embed subtitles in various languages.
-- **Verbosity** :  Supports ERROR, DEBUG, and INFO logging levels for better troubleshooting - GUI
+- **Verbosity**: Supports ERROR, DEBUG, and INFO logging levels for better troubleshooting - GUI.
+- **Real-Time Monitoring**: Track download progress live with detailed logs and progress bars.
+- **Custom Output**: Browse and choose where to save your files.
+- **User-Centric Design**: Effortlessly manage downloads and settings through a clean and intuitive interface.
+- **Active User Support**: Fast assistance and continuous improvement based on user feedback.

 ## Installation